Derryrealt: History

 In medieval times Derryrealt was owned by the McGovern Clan and formed part of a ballybetagh spelled (variously) Aghycloony, Aghcloone, Nacloone, Naclone and Noclone (Irish derived place name Áth Chluain, meaning ‘The Ford of the Meadow’).
 The 1609 Baronial Map depicts the ballybetagh as Naclone.

 In the Plantation of Ulster by grant dated 29 April 1611, along with other lands, King James VI and I granted the part poll of Direrall to Mulmore McTirlagh O'Reily, Gentleman.
 The said Maelmordha O'Reilly was related to chiefs of the O'Reilly clan, which is why he received a grant of land.
-His great-grandfather was Maolmhordha O'Reilly who was chief from 1537–1565.
-He was a grand-nephew of both Aodh Connallach O'Reilly who was chief from 1565–1583 and of Emonn O'Reilly who was chief from 1596-1601.
-He was a first cousin once-removed of Sean O'Reilly who was chief from 1583–1596.
+His great-grandfather was Maolmhordha O'Reilly who was chief from 1537 to 1565.
+He was a grand-nephew of both Aodh Connallach O'Reilly who was chief from 1565 to 1583 and of Emonn O'Reilly who was chief from 1596 to 1601.
+He was a first cousin once-removed of Sean O'Reilly who was chief from 1583 to 1596.
 He was also a first cousin once-removed of Donill Backagh McShane O'Reyly who was also granted lands in Burren (townland) and of Cahell M'Owen O Reyly who received lands in Gowlagh South townland and of Cahir McOwen O'Reily, who received lands in Kildoagh townland.

 In the Plantation of Ulster by grant dated 26 June 1615, King James VI and I granted, inter alia, The precinct or parcel of Nacloone otherwise Aghcloone to Sir George Graeme and Sir Richard Graeme to form part of the Manor of Greame, but the townland of Dirirall already granted to the aforementioned Mulmore McTirlagh O'Reily was specifically excluded from this grant.

 The 1652 Commonwealth Survey spells the townland as Dirreraell, with the proprietor being Mr Henry Crafton and the tenants being Donogh Magwire & others.
 The townland then formed part of the Crofton estate until the late 19th century.
 The Crofton Estate papers are in the National Library of Ireland, MS 20,773-20,806 & D 26,886-27,010.

 The 1790 Cavan Carvagh list spells the name as Derryreal.

 The 1821 Census of Ireland spells the name as Dereralth and states- Containing 100 acres arable land & 44 acres bog & mountain.

 The 1825 Tithe Applotment Books spell the name as Derraralt.

 The Derryrealt Valuation Office Field books are available for August 1838.